Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ----------
-\* Although not required, it's highly reccomended
+\* Although not required, it's highly recomended

 \*\* The second option of an array can be omitted and directly given the boost value